connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 ## STEP 0: Getting Started

-[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) forms the basis of my guide.
-If you want short-and-sweet version, just give that a read first.
+**[This article](https://blog.echobind.com/integrating-prettier-eslint-airbnb-style-guide-in-vscode-47f07b5d7d6a) forms the basis of my guide.
+If you want short-and-sweet version, just give that a read first.**

 [This one](https://scotch.io/tutorials/linting-and-formatting-with-eslint-in-vs-code) also might help and has lots of images.
 Additionally, [Sey's VS-Code write-up](https://github.com/seyitaintkim/VS-Code) covers a lot more ground than what I've written.
 My goal here is simply to make the ESLint / Prettier / VS Code install as straightforward as possible with a detailed walkthrough.

 **PREREQUISITES**

 - _Basic command line skills._ You can mostly copy-paste the commands in this guide, but knowing how to cd / ls / etc, as well as how to use _flags_ (like `< command > --help`) will help.
 - _VS Code basics._ I'm assuming that you're already using VS Code, and that you understand the basics of how to navigate around it.
 If not, read [Sey's guide](https://github.com/seyitaintkim/VS-Code) first.
 - _Have NPM installed._ If you're not sure if you have NPM, type `npm --version` into your terminal (and hit enter).
 If you see a number, you have NPM installed already.
 If not, follow [this link](https://www.npmjs.com/get-npm) to install Node & NPM.
 NPX (a similar tool) should automatically be installed alongside NPM.
 You can confirm this by running `npx -v` and looking for the version number.
+- _Terminology: Linter._ A linter is a program that can parse your source code to detect errors or styling inconsistencies.
+Linters are useful for making sure multiple developers can work on a project in a consistent code style with as few errors as possible.
+ESLint is a powerful linter with lots of built-in functionality and extensibility.
+Prettier is a more narrowly focused linter that can auto-fix many style errors.

+###### A few words on NPM:

 NPM is a package manager.
 It lets you install _modules_ (bits of code) that other people have written to work on your local machine (ie, your laptop / desktop / hotwired Motorola Razr / etc).
-Node modules can either be installed _globally_, meaning they are accessible everywhere on your computer, or _locally_, meaning they are only available in a certain folder and it's subdirectories.
-The folder that contains all of your project files & subfolders is your _root_ folder; this is typically the folder where you'd run `git init` on a new project.
+Node modules can either be installed _globally_, meaning they are accessible everywhere on your computer, or _locally_, meaning they are only available in a certain folder (or _directory_) and it's subfolders (or _sub-directories_).
+The folder that contains all of your project files & subfolders is sometimes called your _root_ folder, or the root of your project.
 The root folder is where we'll install all of our files for this setup.
 Additionally, NPM uses a [package.json](https://docs.npmjs.com/files/package.json) file to store and manage information about your project and its associated packages.
+This is a file written in json that tracks lots of information about your project, including info on the various helper modules you've installed.
+We don't need to work directly with `package.json` here, but it's helpful to know what it is.

 Many NPM packages have _dependencies_.
 These are other packages that they require in order to run correctly.
 Often these dependencies will be installed automatically with whatever package you wanted, but sometimes they will need to be installed manually.
 This will be the source of many ESLint&friends headaches.
 A normal dependency is one that your project relies on at runtime, like jQuery for a live webpage.
 A _dev-dependency_ is one that is only required during the development process and is **not** necessary for your finished application to function.
 ESLint & Prettier are dev-dependencies.